 Meetings have been held in July 2002, March 2005, and July 2007 with the issues and outcomes summarised in TRC, 2010.
-The latest meeting was held on 22 November, 2011 in New Plymouth in conjunction with a similar meeting required by consents for the TrustPower Motukawa HEP scheme and was reported in TRC, 2012.
-The consent holder canvassed all parties in advance of a proposed meeting for the 2012-2013 period but no issues were identified which necessitated the convening of such a meeting.
+The latest meeting was held on 22 November, 2011 in New Plymouth in conjunction with a similar meeting required by consents for the Trustpower Motukawa HEP scheme and was reported in TRC, 2012.
+The consent holder canvassed all parties in advance of a proposed meetings for the 2012-2013 and 2013-2014 periods but no issues were identified which necessitated the convening of such meetings.